SGDInstitute/apollo/content/collections/pages/mblgtacc/step-by-step-guide.md

         content:
           -
             type: text
-            text: 'Depending on your travel itinerary, you may choose to check in to your hotel first, or stop by the convention center to check in for the conference.
+            text: 'Depending on your travel itinerary, you may choose to check in to your hotel first, or stop by the convention venue to check in for the conference.
 Be sure to '
           -
             type: text
             marks:
               -
                 type: link
                 attrs:
-                  href: null
+                  href: 'statamic://entry::87680b15-89d3-4128-b22c-532f8f4ea4b0'
                   rel: null
                   target: null
                   title: null